luyadev/luya/docs/guide/app-filters.md

 <? endforeach; ?>
 ```

-the filter must be exact name like the method identifier() returns from the filter class.
+The filter must be exact name like the method identifier() returns from the filter class.

 > The {{luya\admin\image\Item::applyFilter}} returns the new generated {{\luya\admin\image\Item}} Object where you can access other methods and informations.